 Magnesium is also known to reduce the severity of alcohol withdrawal symptoms. (source) A select few treatment centers use megadoses of magnesium, along with other nutrients like vitamin C, to detoxify the body and reduce the likelihood of alcohol withdrawal seizures.

-How to prevent alcohol withdrawal seizures
+How to prevent seizures due to alcohol withdrawal

 After you detox, conquering alcoholism should be your number one priority for a long time to come!
 Due to kindling, your likelihood of experiencing seizures if you drink again rises – your slate is not wiped clean.